Django AI: integrate LLMs capabilities into your project

 July 5, 2024

-In the last few months, Large Language Models have matured and now empower autonomous AI agents with capabilities like Function / Tool Calling, Retrieval-Augmented Generation, vector stores, etc. This impressive evolution transforms AI from a hype to a new paradigm for building software applications.
-AI agents and assistants are now the backbone of new features in existing products and even are the whole backend of new startups.
-Chances are you recently interacted with an LLM and didn't even notice since it's possible to use them behind the scenes in any web application.
+In the last few months, Large Language Models (LLMs) have matured and now empower autonomous AI agents with advanced capabilities like Function Calling, Tool Use, Retrieval-Augmented Generation (RAG), vector stores, and more.
+This impressive evolution turns AI from hype into a new paradigm for building modern software.

-These tools can do anything a Django view can, such as:
+These tools can do anything a Django view can:

 class ProjectManagementAIAssistant(AIAssistant):